ch3riee/Security/README.md

 ```
 docker-compose restart srvjavausers
 ```
 This will restart the container housing the gateway, replacing the original jar file bundled within the DockerFile with the new one.
-Thus allowing the changes to be seen.
+Thus allowing the code changes to be applied.
 ## STATIC CONTENT DEPLOYMENT
 ### 1. Saving Your Static Content </br>
 Save static content into /resources/static folder inside of the downloaded project folder to easily serve static files.
 Or save into folder of your choice.